Sally teaches the letter Mm with a worksheet

 To teach the letter Mm, Sally downloads a worksheet from the internet that contains pictures of various objects.
 Sally has the children draw circles around the objects that start with the letter Mm, such as a monkey, a moose, and a mandarin.

-First, teaching young children concepts in a pen-and-paper format such as a worksheet is not developmentally appropriate.
-Young children need concepts to be portrayed in a much more meaningful and concrete manner.
-Seatwork can also cause young children to become bored and restless.
+Young children may struggle with abstract, higher-order thinking and need concepts to be portrayed in a much more meaningful and concrete manner than a worksheet or pen-and-paper activity.
+Seatwork can also cause young children to become bored and restless, which hinders their learning.

-Second, this activity does not involve the same thought processes needed to effectively learn and apply the information in the real-life context.
-Simply circling pictures of objects that start with the letter Mm does not develop the letter-sound knowledge needed to decode or write words with the letter Mm.
+Some children need the lesson to reflect the exact same thought process required to apply the information in the real-life reading and writing situation.
+Although circling pictures of objects that start with the letter Mm is pertinent to literacy, for some children it is not enough to develop the letter-sound knowledge needed to decode or write words with the letter Mm.

-- Teach all the letters together as they occur in actual reading and writing contexts.
+- Teach all the letters together as they occur in the real world.